-Dhruva Jaishankar is a Transatlantic Fellow with the Asia Program of the German Marshall Fund of the United States (GMF) in Washington DC.
-In this capacity, he manages GMF’s India Trilateral Forum – a twice-yearly strategic dialogue between the United States, Europe, and India – and organizes regular policy meetings on Pakistan.
+Dhruva Jaishankar is a transatlantic fellow with GMF's Asia Program.
+In this capacity, he manages GMF’s India Trilateral Forum — a twice-yearly strategic dialogue between the United States, Europe, and India — and organizes regular policy meetings on Pakistan.
 He also conducts research on Indian foreign and security policy and on Internet freedom in South and Southeast Asia, edits GMF’s Transatlantic Take series, and is a regular commentator on international affairs and security for several publications in India and the United States.

 Click here for this author's GMF blog posts.